statgen/swiss/README.md

 * New option --list-files will now show the current config file and data files in use

+* New option --download-data to automatically download/update when new supporting data (GWAS catalog, LD files, etc.) are available

 Backwards incompatible changes:

 * Swiss is installed now as a python package, instead of a standalone directory.
 Some files have shifted around in locations.
 Use --list-files to find installed locations.